glycin/techblog/_posts/2024-12-10-async-vector-search-ktor.md

   ]
 }'
 ```

-Here we create a schema with `className` `Icon` (class names always have to start with an uppercase letter), and let Weaviate know to use the `clip` model to vectorize the fields.
-We also define two fields, `text` and `image`, which unsuprisingly will hold textual and image data. `Text` will be simple strings, while `image` will be base64 encoded images.
+Here we create a schema with the `className` "Icon" (class names always have to start with an uppercase letter) and let Weaviate know to use the `clip` model to vectorize the fields.
+We also define two fields: `text` and `image`, which, unsurprisingly, will hold textual and image data. `Text` will be simple strings, while `image` will be base64-encoded images.

 And that's it!
 We are ready to ingest and query data from our Weaviate instance.
 Now let's make some endpoints to do just that!

 ## Ktor
-Since we are developing a game here (and not just any game, a MMORPG), we need our search to be *fast* as lightning and as *async* as we can get it!
-Players might be searching for alot of items at any given time, so *async* will help us get those icons to the client as quickly as possible!
+Since we are developing a game here (and not just any game, an MMORPG), we need our search to be *fast* as lightning and as *async* as we can get it!
+Players might be searching for a lot of items at any given time, so async will help us get those icons to the player as quickly as possible!
 That means [Ktor](https://ktor.io/) is probably our best choice.
-Ktor is heavily leveraging *kotlin coroutines* so that calls to are async by default.
-That's great!
+Ktor heavily leverages *Kotlin coroutines*, so calls are async by default.
+That’s great!
 Exactly what we need!
 And the compact way of declaring our routing is just a nice plus.

 ### Setting up the service
 Setting up our service is quite straightforward.
-Our configuration isn't that exciting.
-We set up our `ContentNegotiation` for json, set up some log levels and create our services and inject them in our route.
-We do this manually, since using a DI framework just for a few classes is really kinda overkill.
-Don't forget people, less is more.
+Our configuration isn’t that exciting.
+We set up our `ContentNegotiation` for JSON, configure some log levels, and create our services to inject them into our routes.
+We do this manually since using a DI framework just for a few classes is really kinda overkill.
+Don’t forget, people: less is more.

 ```kotlin
 fun Application.module() {